thcantero/robot_learning_2025/hw2/hw2.md

 There are different methods that can be used to model the action distribution.
 Many papers have discretetized the action space (OpenAI Hand), resulting in good performance.
 Train the GRP model with a discrete representation (cross entropy) vs a continuous representation (MSE) and compare the performance of these two distributions.
 Compare the performance in [simpleEnv](https://github.com/milarobotlearningcourse/SimplerEnv)

+**For all the following parts of the assignment, use the continuous representation model for the analysis.**

 ### Effect of Encoding Size

-In this section the goal is compare training results when using two different encoding sizes 128 vs 256.
+In this section, the goal is to compare training results when using two different encoding sizes: 128 and 256.
 Remark on the performance difference when using these two different encoding sizes.

 ### Replace the Text Encoder with the one from T5

-The text tokenization and encoding provided in the initial version of the code is very simple and basic.
-It may be possible to improve goal generalizing by improving the tokenization used.
-Use the tokenizer from the [T5 model](https://jmlr.org/papers/v21/20-074.html) to tokenize the text used to encode the goal descriptions.
+The text tokenization and encoding provided in the initial version of the code are very simple and basic.
+However, improving the tokenization used may improve goal generalization.
+To this end, use the tokenizer from the [T5 model](https://jmlr.org/papers/v21/20-074.html) to tokenize the text used to encode the goal descriptions.
 Some example code to get started is available [here](https://huggingface.co/docs/transformers/en/model_doc/t5).

 ## Grow the Dataset

-The dataset used for training is rather small (100 trajectories) but works and fits on small GPUs.
+The dataset used for training is relatively small (100 trajectories) but works and fits on small GPUs.
 Use the [create_mini_oxe_dataset.py](create_mini_oxe_dataset.py) file to collect more data (250 trajectories instead of 100) and retrain the model.
 Does performance increase?
 Share the learning curves.

 ## State History

-For most robotics problems a single image is not enough to determine the dyanmics well enough to predict the next state.
+For most robotics problems, a single image is not enough to determine the dynamics well enough to predict the next state.
 This lack of dynamics information means the model can only solve certain tasks to a limited extent.
-To provide the model with sufficient state information update the GRP input to include 2 images from the state history and evalaute the performance of this new model.
+To provide the model with sufficient state information, update the GRP input to include 2 images from the state history and evaluate the performance of this new model.
 Remark on the change in performance.

 ## Action Chunking